valory-xyz/open-autonomy/docs/upgrading.md

 No backwards incompatible changes except:

+- Deprecated the usage of `hashes.csv` and replaces it with `packages.json`, which is maintained by `autonomy packages lock`
+- `--check` flag is deprecated from `autonomy hash all`, from now package consistencies can be verified by `autonomy packages lock --check`

+## `v0.2.1.post1` to `v0.2.2`

+No backwards incompatible changes except:

 All imports from `autonomy.test_tools.*` are now found at `aea_test_autonomy.*`, after installing `open-aea-test-autonomy`.

 ## `v0.2.1` to `v0.2.1.post1`